How to use AI Agent Skills (with Gemini CLI and Agent Skills for Firebase)

 The Gemini CLI should use the my-favorite-things skill to answer your question.
 If prompted, allow Gemini CLI to use the skill.

-The output should show that Gemini CLI used your skill and replied with "Blue.".
+The output should show that Gemini CLI used your skill and replied with something like "Blue" or "My favorite color is blue."

 You have done it!
 You have successfully created a skill and tested it using Gemini CLI.